A woman experiencing tech neck. She is rubbing her neck while sitting in bed and looking down at her laptop.

 © Luis Velasco / Stocksy United

-These expert-led stretches and exercises can provide relief for tech-burdened necks.
+These expert-led stretches and exercises may help provide relief for tech-burdened necks.

 Share: